lmfit/lmfit-py/doc/parameters.rst

    expressions of mathematical constraints).
 This means the names must match ``[a-z_][a-z0-9_]*``  and cannot be a Python reserved word.

-   2. values must be vaild :class:`Parameter` objects.
+   2. values must be valid :class:`Parameter` objects.

    Two methods for provided for convenience of initializing Parameters.